iamYole/DIO-DevOps-Projects/Project 24 - Container Orchestration with Kuburnetes Part 1/README.md

 Congratulations!

-we've created our first Kubernetes cluster From-Ground-Up!
+We've created our first Kubernetes cluster From-Ground-Up!
+In the [Part 2]() of this project, we will be looking at Deploying Applications to a Kubernetes Cluster.

 ### Reference